Todd Rogers: 2001–2005: playing with Sean Scott

-Rogers split with Holdren at the end of 2001 and partnered up with Sean Scott for the Rogers' last event of the 2001 FIVB Beach Volleyball World Tour, the Brazil Open.
+Rogers split with Holdren at the end of 2001 and partnered up with Sean Scott for Rogers' last event of the 2001 FIVB Beach Volleyball World Tour, the Brazil Open.
 The duo narrowly missed out on participation in the 2004 Summer Olympics as the third-best American teams while only two are sent.
 The pair found moderate success, winning on four separate AVP Tour stops.
-As with his previous partnership with Dax Holdren, Rogers played the overwhelming majority throughout this period with Scott, with the few exceptions being the start of the 2003 AVP Tour with Eli Fairfield for 2 tournaments, the 2005 AVP Austin Open with Reid Priddy, various teammates for the 2004 Best of the Beach and 2005 Las Vegas Shootout, and Phil Dalhausser for the 2005 Beach Volleyball World Championships prior to making a permanent switch to Dalhausser in 2006.
+As with his previous partnership with Dax Holdren, Rogers played the overwhelming majority throughout this period with Scott, with the few exceptions being the start of the 2003 AVP Tour with Eli Fairfield for 2 tournaments, the 2005 AVP Austin Open with Reid Priddy, various teammates for the 2004 Best of the Beach and 2005 Las Vegas Shootout, and Phil Dalhausser for the 2005 Beach Volleyball World Championships before making a permanent switch to Dalhausser in 2006.

 2006–2012: dominance with Dalhausser

 2006

 While playing with Scott, Rogers took notice of a 6'9" up-and-comer named Phil Dalhausser.
 Recognizing his potential, Rogers partnered with him for the 2006 season and began coaching Dalhausser on the intricacies of the game.

 The pair won eight AVP events and one FIVB event in 2006.
 Rogers also won the season-ending round-robin tournament, earning the title, "God of the Beach".

 Despite their success, Rogers and Dalhausser finished the 2006 AVP season in second place, just six points shy of leaders Mike Lambert and Stein Metzger.